croxton/imgixer/README.md

 The image is trimmed automatically based on the border color.

 ##### trim=color
-(Imgix only) The image will trim away the hex color specified by trim-color.
+Imgix only: the image will trim away the hex color specified by the `trim-color` parameter.

 #### trim-tol
 The trim tolerance defines how different a color can be before the trim operation stops.